vagos/b-lfs/README.md

 - `rm -r a/b/..` is also checked as non-equivalent to `rm -r a/b`

 At all three levels, testing is part of the goal.
 We are not only checking high-level properties; we are also testing that predicates such as resolution, normalization, and command transitions behave the way we intend on small examples and edge cases.

+We have implemented a Sterling visualization configuration in `file-system.cnd`.

 ## Current Model
 The temporal Forge model is in `file-system.frg`.